ThijsRay/GOAL-StarcraftBWAPI-ASCII/README.md

 in your terminal of choice.

 ## Usage
-Edit the configuration in `ascii.js`.
+Place your image in the directory and edit the configuration in `ascii.js` to match the file name.
 Next, run
 ```
 node ascii.js
 ```